iyocode/littlefs-fuse/README.md

 ## Usage on MacOS

 littlefs-fuse on MacOS utitlizes macFUSE as the FUSE backend.
-You can download the package (here) [https://osxfuse.github.io/].
+You can download the package [here](https://osxfuse.github.io/).
 Alternatively, you can obtain it via homebrew, with limitation that you won't get the Library Framework:
 ``` bash
 brew install --cask macfuse
 ```

 Note that because macFUSE requires kernel extensions to access a filesystem, you will need to give access permissions under security settings.
 Note that for Mac Silicon, this requires going into recovery mode, and reducing security to allow user management of kernel extensions from identified developers.
-See (here)[https://support.apple.com/guide/mac-help/change-security-settings-startup-disk-a-mac-mchl768f7291/mac]
+See [here](https://support.apple.com/guide/mac-help/change-security-settings-startup-disk-a-mac-mchl768f7291/mac)

 Once you have cloned littlefs-fuse, you can compile the program with make: